African Phoenix to buy preference shares of erstwhile Abil

 CEO Siya Nhlumayo says African Phoenix will buy the shares because it has departed from all banking-related activities, which is what the legacy shareholders were invested in

+African Phoenix Investments (API), the company that emerged when African Bank Investment Limited (Abil) came out of business rescue, is giving its preference shareholders a chance to offload their shares.
+API is shifting to an investment holding company and wants to establish a black fund manager structure that will invest in private equities.
 The company said it wants to repurchase all 13-million preference shares at R37.50 per share if 75% of preference shareholders vote in favour of this proposal at the annual general meeting in March.

+If there are not enough shareholders in favour of the company’s proposal, API will repurchase preference shares only from shareholders who voluntarily choose to sell.
 Preference shares entitle shareholders to a fixed dividend.
-Though preference shareholders are not guaranteed to receive such dividends, they have a preferential right to be paid before ordinary shareholders and are second in line after creditors to be paid if the company goes bust.
+Though preference shareholders are not guaranteed to receive such dividends, they have a preferential right to be paid before ordinary shareholders and are second in line after creditors to be paid if the company goes b...